Understanding Neurodiversity

 Neurodiversity is the concept that there are various ways in which people’s brains process and function.
 Rather than thinking there is something wrong or problematic when some people don’t operate similarly to others, neurodiversity embraces all differences.

-The concept of neurodiversity recognizes that brain function and behavioral traits are simply indicators of the diversity of the human population.
+The concept of neurodiversity recognizes that brain function and behavioural traits are simply indicators of the diversity of the human population.

-The idea of neurodiversity also seeks to frame these differences as ones that are not inherently “bad” or a problem; instead, it treats them neutrally and highlights how neurodivergence is beneficial and should be celebrated.3
+The concept of neurodiversity also seeks to frame these differences as ones that are not inherently “bad” or problematic; instead, it treats them neutrally and highlights how neurodivergence is beneficial and should be celebrated.3

-For example, while neurodivergent people commonly struggle with time, external stimuli, and executive functioning, they frequently demonstrate higher-than-normal levels of passion, drive, and creativity.4
+For example, while neurodivergent individuals commonly struggle with time management, external stimuli, and executive functioning, they frequently demonstrate higher-than-normal levels of passion, drive, and creativity.4

 Neurotypical

-Neurotypical is a descriptor that refers to someone with brain functions, behaviors, and processing considered standard or typical.
+Neurotypical is a descriptor that refers to someone with brain functions, behaviours, and processing considered standard or typical.

 Once grown, they generally move through life without wondering if their brains function the same way as others.